-$\it Second:$ The self view picture will be shown on outputs with the Video Output HDMI during the call.

-MonitorRole set to Second.
+Second: The self view picture will be shown on outputs with the Video Output HDMI MonitorRole set to Second.

-Current: When leaving the call, the self view picture will be kept on the same output as
+Current: When leaving the call, the self view picture will be kept on the same output as during the call.

 Example: Video SelfviewDefault OnMonitorRole: Current